 To avoid doubt, an alternative agreement is a distributor agreement for the purposes of this Code.

+To avoid doubt, nothing prevents parties to an existing distributor agreement based on the default distributor agreement from entering into an alternative agreement, in which case the alternative agreement will replace the existing distributor agreement based on the default distributor agreement.

 Alternative terms for additional services

-A distributor and a participant may include, as an appendix to a distributor agreement, an appendix that addresses the subject-matter of an appendix described in clause 7(2) (“alternative terms for an additional service”).
+A distributor and a participant may agree to include, as an appendix to a distributor agreement, an appendix that addresses the subject-matter of an appendix described in clause 7(2) (“alternative terms for an additional service”).
+The alternative terms for an additional service will form part of the distributor agreement from the date the parties agree to its inclusion.

-If a distributor and a participant include alternative terms for an additional service in a distributor agreement to which clause 6 applies, the distributor and participant must ensure that none of those terms are inconsistent with, or modify the effect of—
+If a distributor and a participant agree to include alternative terms for an additional service in a distributor agreement to which clause 6 applies, the distributor and participant must ensure that none of those terms are inconsistent with, or modify the effect of—

 core terms in the relevant default distributor agreement and default distributor agreement template; or